-This is, hands down, one of our favorite wintertime dinner recipes.
-This easy beef burgundy stew is hearty, delicious and the perfect meal for those frigid, cold winter nights.
+This easy beef burgundy stew is hearty, delicious and the perfect meal for cool winter nights or anytime you’re craving good comfort food.

 It adds that extra layer of flavor that is missing in other stews.